erginbilgin/GiveLifeBackToC/README.md

 ## Installation

-Include GiveLifeBackC.swift to your project.
+Include GiveLifeBackToC.swift to your project.

 ## Usage